Diabetic Nephropathy and Hypertension Management

 Urinary albumin can be checked by three methods:

 Timed urine collections

-Normal albumin excretion on a spot collection should be <30 µg/mg.
-Microalbuminuria is 30 to 299 µg/mg, while macro(clinical)-albuminuria is >300 µg/mg creatinine.
+Normal albumin excretion on a spot collection should be <30 µg/mg of creatinine.
+Microalbuminuria is 30 to 299 µg/mg creatinine, while macro(clinical)-albuminuria is >300 µg/mg creatinine.
 Measuring timed or 24 hour urine collections is burdensome and adds little to the predictive value or accuracy of the spot sample.

 Transient elevations in urinary albumin excretion can be seen in hyperglycemia, exercise, urinary tract infections (UTIs), marked hypertension, heart failure, and acute febrile illness.

 Hypertension: In patients with type 1 diabetes, hypertension is usually caused by underlying diabetic nephropathy and typically becomes manifest around development of microalbuminuria.
-In patients with type 2 diabetes, hypertension is present at the time of diagnosis in about one third of patients as part of the metabolic syndrome.
+In patients with type 2 diabetes, hypertension is present at the time of diagnosis in about one-third of patients as part of the metabolic syndrome.

 The mechanism of hypertension in DN is complex; it is not completely understood and involves excess sodium retention, activation of the sympathetic nervous system, renin-angiotensin-aldosterone system (RAAS), endothelial cell dysfunction, and increased oxidative stress.
 It is usually associated with an expanded plasma volume, increased peripheral vascular resistance, and low renin activity.
 At any given level of GFR, BP tends to be higher in diabetic than nondiabetic patients with renal disease.